eddyerburgh/blog/_posts/2016-02-26-create-a-css-only-flip-toggle-switch.md

 <img class="wp-image-87 size-full aligncenter" src="/assets/2016/02/toggle-buttons-min-1.png" alt="CSS Only Flip Toggle Switch" width="180" height="193" />

-## The Problem With Styling Checkboxes
+## The problem with styling checkboxes

 First time I tried to style a checkbox I was shocked - my CSS wasn't doing anything!
 A bit of Googling told that checkboxes are <a rel="noopener" href="http://stackoverflow.com/questions/4148499/how-to-style-checkbox-using-css">notoriously difficult to style</a>.
 Browsers are inconsistent in applying styles to form elements like checkboxes, and **CSS2 isn't expressive enough to style these complex elements**.
 Check out how this togglebox gets rendered by different browsers: